Hannah's House 119

 Hannah's House 119 offers several different programming options to meet the needs of each individual youth.
 We believe that prevention is key and provide programming that educates our youth about the risks and signs of sexual exploitation.
 We provide life skill training to give our youth the tools needed to be successful in life and build upon the 40 Developmental Assets.
 Hannah’s House believes that “every” child is just one decision away from becoming a statistic.
 We also believe that ONE caring adult can be the KEY to their success.

 Girls Club is mentoring groups comprised of girls from all throughout Stark and Carroll County.
-Our Girls Club groups meet once a week on Tuesday during the day at Carrollton schools and Tuesday evening at Beacon Academy in Canton.
-Beacon Academy and Stark High School has partnered with our organization and we mentor their students Wednesday during school hours.
+Our Girls Club groups meet once a week on Tuesday during the day at Carrollton schools and Tuesday evening at our Goodwill Campus location.
 Girls are often referred to us from the Stark County Juvenile Court, school counselors and partnering agencies in the county.

 This is the beginning step of making a connection to a young lady.
 This 6 week Power Over Predators program teaches about protecting themselves online from predators, how valued they are, consent & who they can turn to for times in need.
 After the program is completed, our girls get the opportunity to join our weekly mentoring programs.